-After each of the articles there are a few questions to check your understanding.
-(They're also practice for some of the question types on the IELTS and TOEFL Reading Tests.)
+After each of the articles, there are a few questions to check your understanding.
+(They also provide practice for some of the question types on the IELTS and TOEFL Reading Tests.)

 "The Impact of Disease" includes a sidebar that defines some important disease vocabulary.
-After answering a questions, practice these words (& others) with a crossword puzzle.
+After answering a few questions, practice these words (& others) with a crossword puzzle.
 There's also a bibliography of sources.
-(Most are online, so that you can read them if you'd like.)
+(Most are online so that you can read them if you'd like.)

 Click the Buy Now button to download Medical Mysteries (Individual Study packet) for $3.75.

-If you're a teacher, check out the original version of Medical Mysteries, with lesson plans for a week or more of class investigation.
+If you're a teacher, check out the original version of Medical Mysteries.
+It has lesson plans for a week or more of class investigation.

-It's on Reading Comprehension Lesson Plans, along with shorter versions for those with less time available.
+It's on Reading Comprehension Lesson Plans.
+So are shorter versions for those with less time available.

 If you don't need the complete Medical Mysteries collection, check out these individual selections taken from it.